 Many hospitals across the country have changed the way patients are followed up after breast cancer treatment.
-We are moving away from a 'one size fits all' approach towards recognising that you can manage your own health.
+We are moving away from a 'one size fits all' approach, towards recognising that you can manage your own health.

-We know patients are more likely to pick up a new problem inbetween their follow-up appointments and it can be tempting to put off telling the nurse or doctor if your routine appointment is not too far away.
-With Open Access we encourage you to call the Cancer Care Line on 01227 86 86 66 if you have any questions or concerns, and speak to a member of the Breast Care Team.
+We know patients are more likely to pick up a new problem in-between their follow-up appointments.
+And it can be tempting to put off telling the nurse or doctor about this problem, if your routine appointment is not too far away.
+With OAFU, we want you to call the Cancer Care Line on 01227 868666 if you have any questions or concerns, and speak to a member of the Breast Care Team.